Finding the Best Places to Retire Since 2006!

 Is Mississippi Considered Tax Friendly for Retirement?
 Somewhat

-Cons: Some people say that Starkville is cliqueish.
+Cons: Some people say that Starkville is cliquish.
 The poverty rate is above the national average, but much of this is due to the number of students who live in town.
+The tornado risk is 103% higher than the national average.

 Notes: This area is very pretty in the spring when the wisteria is in bloom.
-Starkville has grown by 35% within the last 10 to 15 years.
+Starkville has grown by 6% within the last 10 years.

 Recommended as a Retirement Spot?
 Yes